Remnants Of Ida Leave Oakdale Streets Filled With Floodwater

 OAKDALE, Pa.
 (KDKA) – Oakdale was hit hard by the remnants of Ida as Robinson Run Creek spilled out of its banks.

-Early Wednesday morning, folks say there was four feet of water in the street.
-It left a lot of mud and debris, but firefighters from the Oakdale Volunteer Fire Department made quick work of that.READ MORE: Leaders In Allegheny County Applaud New School Mask Mandate
+Early Wednesday morning, residents say there was 4 feet of water in the street after North Branch Robinson Run and Robinson Run creeks overflowed on Noblestown Road and Clinton Avenue.
+It left a lot of mud and debris, but firefighters from the Oakdale Volunteer Fire Department made quick work of that.READ MORE: Ida's Impact: Safely Cleaning Storm Damage Following Wednesday's Storms

 When KDKA arrived on the scene Wednesday, firefighters were ankle-deep in the water cleaning out the storm sewer drains so the water levels would recede.